 Once the set of conditions is defined, click the Actions tab.
 Next, hit the Add button and from the context menu choose Insert signature (Fig. 9.).

 A new, empty action inserting signature will appear within the List of actions.
 To compose the signature click the Edit button (Fig. 10.).

 Instead of creating a signature / disclaimer template from scratch you may also make use of the predefined templates in the signature template library.

 After setting up the content of your signature, you may want to decide about the place where it will be inserted within mail and what to do if the signature is already found within a particular message (in case of replies and forwards).
-Open the Disclaimer/Signature options window via the Settings () button, choose your options and click OK (Fig. 12.).
-In our case, the signature will be added Right under the original reply message and the old occurrences of this signature will be removed if found in the message body.
+Open the Signature settings window via the Settings () button, choose your options and click OK (Fig. 12.).
+In our case, the signature will be added Right under the latest reply/forward message and the signature will be added to every email.

-Now, confirm the chosen options by clicking OK, save your signature template via the Save button and close the editor (Fig. 13.).
+Now, confirm the chosen options by clicking OK, save your signature template via the Apply & Close button and close the editor (Fig. 13.).

 Last but not least, click Submit changes in the Administration Panel to let the rule take effect and add the newly created signature to sent mail (Fig. 14.).

 Before you send messages processed by CodeTwo Exchange Rules Family you can check how the rule adds signature in the virtual environment called Rules Tester.
 Simply click Rules Tester button in the Administration Panel.
 In the Rules tester's window, choose New (email), define the sender and the recipient and hit Send (Fig. 15.).